-After visiting Nevada and exploring the Reno Tahoe area in the fall, I’ve created an ideal itinerary for enjoying all kinds of outdoor adventures, history, and great food all around Carson City and Lake Tahoe.
-Many people consider Tahoe for vacations, but there is a whole world just a few miles from the lake that is perfect for families or solo adventurers alike.
-Use this itinerary as a Reno Tahoe travel / trip planner to build the sort of vacation YOU want.
+Reno and Lake Tahoe have so many more things to do than casinos and skiing.
+I’ve created an ideal itinerary for enjoying all kinds of outdoor adventures, history, and great food all around Carson City and Lake Tahoe.
+Many people consider Lake Tahoe for vacations, but there is a whole world just a few miles from the lake that is perfect for families or solo adventurers alike.
+Use this itinerary as a Reno-Tahoe travel / trip planner to build the sort of vacation YOU want.

 What you'll find...